Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 \subsubsection{Code Translation Tasks}

-We prompt LLMs to translate the solution programs of 323 LeetCode problems in LiveCodeBench \cite{livecodebench}.
-We choose to translate such programs since they involve common implementations widely used in practical development and become a representative benchmark to evaluate the coding ability of LLMs \cite{qwen25techreport,dpsv3techreport}.
-Actually, solution programs of LeetCode problems have been widely adopted as the subjects in code translation studies since they formulate easy-to-collect multilingual parallel programs \cite{oopslatranspilation,avataracl}.
-Moreover, LiveCodeBench provides carefully validated and representative tests, facilitating the reliable validation of the translation results.
+We prompt LLMs to translate the solution programs of 323 LeetCode problems in LiveCodeBench{-v5} \cite{livecodebench}.
+We choose these programs because they involve common implementations widely used in practical development and form a representative benchmark to evaluate the coding ability of LLMs \cite{qwen25techreport,dpsv3techreport}.
+Actually, solution programs of LeetCode problems have been widely adopted as subjects in code translation studies, as they provide easy-to-collect multilingual parallel programs \cite{oopslatranspilation,avataracl}.
+Besides, LiveCodeBench offers carefully validated and representative tests, which facilitate the validation of translation results.
 Additionally, the LiveCodeBench programming problems are released after May 2023 \cite{livecodebench}, allowing the evaluation to be less subject to the data contamination issue compared to the conventional code translation benchmarks like CodeNet \cite{CodeNet}, TransCoder \cite{TransCoder}, and AVATAR \cite{avataracl} established in 2020--2021.